Nikon D7500 vs Sony A7 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7500 and Sony Alpha A7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D7500 and A7 II can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is the Nikon D7500 better than the Sony A7 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.